amokk/leech/README.rst

     ``WARNING: RSS timestamp (2012-07-17 04:34:08) can't be parsed correctly``

 Your feed is broken and doesn't follow standard.
-I don't really want to support broken feeds, but leech will still work if you set HISTORY value in ``default`` to value greater than oldest record in broken feed.
+I don't really want to support broken feeds, but leech will still work if you set $HISTORY value in ``default`` to value greater than oldest record in broken feed.

-For instance, oldest record in feed is two weeks old - set HISTORY to 15 days.
+For instance, oldest record in feed is two weeks old - set $HISTORY to 15 days.

-With HISTORY set correctly, leech won't download torrents twice.
+With $HISTORY set correctly, leech won't download torrents twice.
 You could also send webmaster this link to RSS specification_.
 Hope this helps.

 .. _specification: http://cyber.law.harvard.edu/rss/rss.html